MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Getting_Started.md

 ## What is Windows IoT Enterprise?

 Windows IoT Enterprise is a full version of Windows Enterprise that delivers enterprise manageability and security to IoT solutions.
 Windows IoT Enterprise shares all the benefits of the worldwide Windows ecosystem.
 It is a binary equivalent to Windows Enterprise, so you can use the same familiar development and management tools as client PCs and laptops.
 However, when it comes to *licensing and distribution*, the desktop version and IoT versions differ.
-Today there are two releases of Windows IoT Enterprise: [Windows 10 IoT Enterprise](/windows/iot/product-family/what's-new-in-windows-10-iot-enterprise-21h2) and [Windows 11 IoT Enterprise](/windows/iot/product-family/what's-new-in-windows-11-iot-enterprise).
+To learn more about current releases, see [Release History](whats-new/Release-History.md).

 > [!NOTE]
 >